choria-legacy/stream-replicator/README.md

   * Order preserving single worker topic replication
   * Vertically and Horizontally scalable worker pools for unordered replication
   * Filtering out high frequency updates of similar data to reduce traffic in a multi site feeding a single global store scenario.
-  * Metrics about the performance and througput are optionally exposed in Prometheus format
+  * Metrics about the performance and throughput are optionally exposed in Prometheus format

-When there is only 1 worker in a unqueued setup this will create a Durable subscription in the origin NATS Stream with either a generated name or one you configure.
+When there is only 1 worker in a un-queued setup this will create a Durable subscription in the origin NATS Stream with either a generated name or one you configure.

 When there are many workers or it's specified to belong to a queue group a Durable Queue Group is created with either a generated name or ones you specify.